Lnair1993/MATLAB-codes/saliency_obj_detection/README.md

 Saliency_video_final.m displays video indicating area of focus using the Signature saliency toolbox for red, blue and green objects and returns the percentage of time each colored object was focused upon.

+Refer to saliency-based-evaluation_Finalized.pdf for details on our HRI study that used this tool.